 The applicant has now requested a one year extension of Final Site Plan approval.
 The Zoning Ordinance allows for three one-year extensions of Preliminary and Final Site Plan approval.
-This is the applicant's second request for an extension.
-The Planning Commission granted a one-year extension to Final Site Plan approval as a consent agenda item on March 14, 2007.
+This is the applicant's third request for an extension.
+The Planning Commission granted a one-year extension to Final Site Plan approval as a consent agenda item on March 14, 2007 and a second one-year extension on March 12, 2008.